 Space for water bottles: while we usually fish with a Camelbak bladder on board to stay hydrated on the run, sometimes it is not enough, and we like to have space for one or preferably two water bottles, ideally stored in elastic pouches on the side of the backpack.
 At a pinch, though, it is fine to put them inside the backpack, provided they are good-quality bottles.

 A waterproof pouch: you always need a waterproof spot to put your wallet and phone while out in the wilderness.
 Sure you can take a dry bag and put them in that, but we prefer a backpack with a built-in internal pocket that is waterproof just in case we forget the dry bag.

 Several sections: It always helps to have a couple of different sections to a bag so you can divide your fishing tackle and other gear into stuff you need to access frequently and stuff that you won’t need much during the day. it helps you stay mentally and physically organised.

 Light-coloured interior: this is a bit of an odd one but we prefer a backpack that’s not black on the inside as it is harder to find dark object inside those.
-Our camera has a black bag so when we throw that inside a backpack with a black interior section, it’s difficult to see it inside and it can lead to momentary panic when we think we have forgotten it!.
+Our camera has a black bag so when we throw that inside a backpack with a black interior section, it’s difficult to see it inside without a flashlight and it can lead to momentary panic when we think we have forgotten it!.
 Similarly with a PLB or anything else.
 It doesn’t have to be white inside, but something like blue or orange means dark objects are much easier to locate inside the backpack